Melih Kabasakal

-Melih Kabasakal (born 18 February 1996) is a Turkish professional footballer who plays as a defensive midfielder for Süper Lig club Gaziantep.
+Melih Kabasakal (born 18 February 1996) is a Turkish professional footballer who plays as a defensive midfielder for Süper Lig club Trabzonspor and the Turkey national team.

-Career in Turkey
+Club career

 Kabasakal is a youth product of the youth academies of Boyabat Çeltikspor, Samsunspor and Trabzonspor.
 He began his senior career with Trabzonspor in January 2016 where he was promoted to the senior team.
 He joined Sarıyer on loan for the 2016–17 season, and 1461 Trabzon for 2017–18.
 He then spent 2 1/2 seasons with Esenler Erokspor, before transferring to İstanbulspor on 30 January 2020 in the TFF First League.
 He helped İstanbulspor achieve promotion in the 2021–22 season for the first time in 17 years.
 He made his professional debut in İstanbulspor's return to the Süper Lig in a 2–0 season opening loss to Trabzonspor on 5 August 2022.

 On 16 January 2023, Kabasakal joined Eyüpspor on a 3.5-year contract.